nukleros/support-services-operator/README.md

 In root directory:

 1. Run `make install` or `make manifests` to generate CRD manifests.
+(Check go.sum for changes if missing go.sum entry errors occur.)
 2. Run `make deploy` to update deployment kustomize overlays.
 3. If releasing a new version of support-services-operator, update the image version in `config/install/support-services-operator.yaml`.